Tanujarora100/Devops-Interview-Notes/Devops-Notes/AWS/Elastic-Load-Balancer.md

    - Open the **CloudWatch console**.
    - Navigate to **Alarms** and choose **Create Alarm**.
    - Select the relevant ELB metric (e.g., Latency, UnHealthyHostCount).
-   - Configure the alarm threshold, evaluation period, and actions (e.g., sending notifications via SNS).
+   - Configure the alarm threshold, evaluation period, and actions

 2. **Using the AWS CLI**:
    - Set up an SNS topic for notifications.